ceddlyburge/tournament-organiser/README.md

 - [x] make it easy via keyboard
   - [x] buttons and form controls are all good
   - [x] cant get to hyperlinks with keyboard, hopefully sorted when do routing
-- [-] google lighthouse
+- [x] google lighthouse
-  - [ ] will mostly have to do once live / on a production build I think
+  - [x] will mostly have to do once live / on a production build I think
   - [x] should add a meta tag though
   - [x] and use href in the a tags, although there won't be anything to crawl anyway
-  - should not allow clicking on the route that you are on, and not have it as an a tag
+  - [x] should not allow clicking on the route that you are on, and not have it as an a tag
 - [x] maybe sort out history / routing if I can be bothered
   - could go further on this, and store the model in the url, but don't think it is worthwhile
 - [x] do drag drop / touch reordering if possible.
 This might lead to a 4th page.
 Maybe "Tweak"